Marika Cifor: Career

-Following her PhD studies, Cifor was appointed as a Consortium for Faculty Diversity postdoctoral fellow with the Gender, Sexuality, and Women's Studies Program at Bowdoin College.
-In fall 2018, she was hired as an assistant professor in the Department of Information and Library Science at Indiana University Bloomington.
-In fall 2019, she became an assistant professor at the University of Washington Information School.
 Cifor teaches courses related to archival theory and practice and gender, race, and technology with a focus on social justice and community archives.
 She is a founder and core faculty member of the school's AfterLab and an affiliate of its Technology and Social Change Group and DataLab.
 In addition, Cifor serves on the editorial boards of Australian Feminist Studies and the Homosaurus Linked Data Vocabulary.